The finance major is designed to prepare students for careers in financial management in all types of businesses, firms and financial institutions.

 Required major courses

-The Fisher Honors Program includes the Accounting Honors Program, the Business Administration Honors Cohort Program and the Business Administration Honors Contract Program.
+The Fisher Honors Program includes the Accounting Honors Program, the Business Honors Cohort Program, the Honors Contract Program and the Finance Honors Program.
 The Accounting Honors Program consists of a specific sequence of accounting courses that students complete beginning in their sophomore year and continuing into the senior year.
-The Business Administration Honors Cohort Program consists of a set of sequenced business Honors courses that students follow beginning in the junior year.
+The Business Honors Cohort Program consists of a set of sequenced business Honors courses that students follow beginning in the junior year.
 The Honors Contract Program consists of an academic plan designed by the student and detailed in an honors contract.
+The Finance Honors program prepares high-performing, driven, and ambitious honors students with the cutting edge analytical and quantitative skills sought by leading investment and commercial banks, private equity firms, consulting firms and non-financial corporations.

 The Business Scholars Program is a community of talented students that participate in programs and activities designed to offer insight into business practice and environment.
 Business Scholars learn to understand the vital role of collaboration through teambuilding, leadership training and workshops.
 Additionally, Business Scholars can develop partnerships with Fisher College of Business faculty and alumni.